 MR pulse sequence development

-The UCSF MSBI Program is a relatively new graduate program and has not been in existence long enough to have meaningful career outcomes data at this time.
-Members of the most recent cohort have continued on a variety of paths since graduation.
+Graduates of the MSBI program have continued on a variety of paths since graduation.
 These include: medical school, doctoral programs, internships and employment in academic labs, as well as internships and employment in industry.

 The MSBI program office is located at the UCSF China Basin campus, where the majority of the MSBI program lectures and labs are also convened.
 Some labs are convened offsite (e.g., at UCSF Mission Bay Campus and the Veterans' Administration Medical Center in San Francisco).
 Visit the program website for more information.